PositiveVibrations/ChatGPT-Timer/README.md

 - Special thanks to everyone who contributed to making this project possible.
 (Me)

 ## Contact
-For any queries or suggestions, please feel free to [contact us](mailto:your.email@example.com).
+For any queries or suggestions, please feel free to contact me.

 ## Version
 Current version: 1.0